tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ### Section Recap

-* We have to know what we're modeling
 * Exploratory Data Analysis is recommended essential
-    * Doing EDA right is what separates mediocre data practitioners and DS from great ones
+    * Proper EDA  is what separates mediocre data practitioners and DS from great ones
     * Becomes more necessary when we get to advanced models
 * In our fish data we noticed
     * Longer fish weigh more
-        * Obvious but good to verify
-    * Found rows that were zero weight or otherwise unreasonable
     * Noted a non-linear patterns.
-* Fish of the same species tend to be have similar weight together.
-    * Species is an important feature we'll need to consider later
+    * Species is an important feature we'll need to consider
 * We made a plan
     * We'll get started very simple and add complexity one step at a time
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
+EDA is a must
+    * Becomes more necessary when we get to advanced models
+           * Found rows that were zero weight or otherwise unreasonable

+* In our fish data we noticed
+* Obvious but good to verify

 I'm so excited about it and can't wait to get started.
 Are you ready?
 <!-- #endregion -->